stuburger/yafl/README.md

 ##### `component?: React.ComponentType<FieldProps<F, T>> | string`

 Specify a component to render.
-If a string is provided then Yafl will attempt to match the string component to one provided in the componentTypes Form prop and if no match is found then it will call React.createElement with the value provided.
+If a string is provided then Yafl will attempt to match the string component to one provided in the `components` Form prop and if no match is found then it will call React.createElement with the value provided.

 > **Note:**
 >